Swimming with and Photographing Whale Sharks & Giant Manta Rays in Isla Mujeres, Mexico

-The 10 passenger boats are comfortable for our groups of 6 or 7 and they are fast, provide shade and storage, and smooth while cruising.
+The 10 passenger boats are comfortable for our groups and they are fast, provide shade and storage, and smooth while cruising.
 We set a time to leave with our captain, typically 7am.

 Our boat captain and crew were excellent at finding whale sharks each day, sometimes just a short 40 minute boat ride.
 Sandwiches and snacks are on the boat with us so we are set to spend most of the day at sea.
 Regulations require we depart the whale sharks after 2pm, but this gives us plenty of time to enjoy our swimming.
 Throughout the day we may reposition the boat or try different areas to perhaps find manta rays.